Silfaz/digitalgarden/content/projects/plants/Plans 2024.md

 - Can be sown directly into soil, outside or inside.
 Inside in the warmth they will germinate sooner (within 1 week).
 When they have 8-10 leaves, plant them into a pot outside.
 - Are happy in a container and will fill the space they're given.
 Plant about 15 cm apart from each other.
 - After several months of growing season, they will die down and put seeds into the ground.
 So you can just leave them grow for the next season.
+- Very easy to buy them cheaply as plants in garden centre, so maybe better buy as plant than grow from seed.

 ### Mohn/poppy/vallmo